 What is the Difference Between a Computer Science vs Cyber Security Degree?

 Computer science vs cyber security degree programs are sometimes hard to differentiate.
 However, there are some gaps between them.
-A student with a computer science degree may study artificial intelligence (AI), health informatics, computer graphics and design solutions, and theoretical studies – cybersecurity is just one possible specialization out of many in a computer science program.
-Students will learn problem solving and computer networking, much like cyber security.
-However, courses will be geared more on practical, scientific and theoretical knowledge.
-Software engineering are included, along with the study of algorithms and coding theory.
+A student with a computer science degree may study artificial intelligence (AI), health informatics, computer graphics, and design solutions, and theoretical studies – cybersecurity is just one possible specialization out of many in a computer science program.
+Students will learn problem-solving and computer networking, much like cyber security.
+However, courses will be geared more toward practical, scientific, and theoretical knowledge.
+Software engineering is included, along with the study of algorithms and coding theory.

 To help distinguish between computer science and cyber security, consider these factors.
 A Cyber security degree deals with anti-virus software, identity theft and Malware protection, and hacking techniques.
 A student who is going for a cyber security degree will need some background in computer science, along with network security, information technology, application security, and information assurance.
 Hacking programming and encryption software courses are also cyber security degree requirements.
 Of course, a master’s degree in cybersecurity can provide another step forward.